 I hereby grant to St. Albert Skating Centre the right to use, without payment of any fee or charge, any photograph, videotape or other visual media of myself/son/daughter taken during the program(s) for the purpose of furthering the St. Albert Skating Centre objectives.
-If you dont NOT grant the Media Release, please note this in your registation.
+If you do NOT grant the Media Release, please note this in your registration.

 Skate Canada Safe Sport:

 Make up sessions are not offered.
 In the event the SASC cancels a lesson, the missed class will be rescheduled later in the season.
 If the SASC is unable to reschedule the lesson, the cancelled lesson will be credited to your account.

 All lessons listed on the web site are not valid with any other offer, voucher, discount or promotion.